falondarville/falondarville/README.md

 In professional settings, my primary objectives are threefold:

-1. Simplifying systems and concepts, ensuring they are accessible to a wide audience through clear instructions and visual aids, promoting both understanding and intellectual accessibility.
+1. Simplifying systems and concepts, ensuring they are accessible to a wide audience.
+I especially love open source.

 2. Recognizing the boundaries and opportunities for growth within systems, technologies, and individuals, fostering an environment of continuous improvement and expansion.

-3. Guiding my team with a profound comprehension of their motivations and strengths, leading with resilience and rigor to achieve collective success.
-Additionally, I strive to democratize technical solutions, making them widely available and applicable to various contexts.
+3. Guiding my team with understanding of their motivations and strengths, and leading with resilience and rigor to achieve collective success.

 ## Skills and Certifications